Can I use a personal loan for a house deposit?

 You can use Finder's personal loan repayment calculator to check the maths for yourself.

-But Harriet and James could borrow the LMI costs along with their home loan.
+But you could also borrow the LMI costs along with your home loan.
 This is called capitalising LMI.
 In the example above, buying a home with a 10% deposit and LMI would mean a loan amount of $551,772 instead of $540,000.

 Get a guarantor and buy a house with no deposit or personal loan